Skip to content

 With things changing so rapidly in the world of marketing, it is sometimes difficult to sort through which platforms to pursue.
 Often, it takes time for new platforms to mature and grow before a comprehensive and decisive decision can be made regarding their potential.
 Influencer marketing is an outlier in this regard.

-While it is true that various forms of influence based marketing campaigns have been around for decades (and even centuries), the influence of the 21st century that takes place on social media has seen a definite and meteoric rise.
-The reasons behind this seemingly sudden and widespread growth are varied, but the primary factor is because it has shown to be an effective and cost-efficient way to meet marketing goals.
+While it is true that various forms of influence-based marketing campaigns have been around for decades (and even centuries), the influence of the 21st century that takes place on social media has seen a definite and meteoric rise.
+The reasons behind this seemingly sudden and widespread growth are varied, but the primary factor is that it has been shown to be an effective and cost-efficient way to meet marketing goals.
 It should be little surprise then that 75% of marketers stated that they are willing to increase their influencer spend.
 With so many of those in decision making roles for marketing spend seeing the value in influencer campaigns, the market is expected to balloon in the coming years.
 Predictions range, but conservative estimates slate more than $2.3 billion to be spent on influencer marketing by the year 2019.

 As with any marketing campaign focusing on the Jewish audience, there is a unique dynamic added to the mix, and influencer marketing is no exception to this rule.
 When executed correctly, our experience has shown that Jewish influencer marketing lends itself to better than the already impressive results for mass-market influencer marketing.
 We believe this is largely due to the Jewish audience’s tight-knit nature, which creates a reverberating effect for campaigns, which we have termed “the firecracker effect.”
 It is much easier to generate buzz beyond the actual promotion through word of mouth within such a concentrated community instead of mass-market campaigns that are much more general and lose that domino reaction.

 While influencer marketing has gotten a lot of buzz and impressive returns to back it up, it is important to note that some believe that it is a bubble of sorts.
 These concerns range from transparency and measurement concerns to oversaturation of the market.
-We think that many of these are well-founded and need to be considered when embarking on influencer based campaigns.
+We think that many of these are well-founded and need to be considered when embarking on influencer-based campaigns.
 With that said, we also believe that as the market matures and more robust solutions for measurement, optimization, and compliance come into the fray, we will see a further cementing of influencer-based marketing as an attractive option in the marketer’s tool chest.

 The rationales out there explaining the general rise of influencers and, specifically, the most popular platform, Instagram, are varied.
-We see an across the board rise in video, seemingly becoming the most well-performing form of content.
+We see an across-the-board rise in video, seemingly becoming the most well-performing form of content.
 Also, platforms like Instagram, which now allow for bite-sized forms (such as Instagram Stories) of content, fit our documented decrease in attention span.
 As a matter of fact, according to a study performed by Microsoft, the average human now has an attention span shorter than a goldfish!
 (Eight seconds for a human and nine for a goldfish.)Influencer Marketing Phases

 Advantages